eli-bosch/DBMS-Final/README.md

 chmod +x setup.sh
 ./setup.sh
 ```
 The database is now ready and filled for use by the front-end.

 ## Usage
-TBD
+Visit localhost:9010, and you'll see the home page with 7 options, each with a different function.
+Select one of the options and you'll be taken to its page.